Virus in China affects sports events, Olympic qualifiers

 China is also due to host track and field’s indoor world championships from March 13-15 in Nanjing.

+Tokyo Olympic organizers put out a generic statement on Wednesday and offered no details.

+“Countermeasures against infectious diseases constitute an important part of our plans to host a safe and secure games,” the statement said.
+It said Tokyo would “carefully monitor any incidence of infectious diseases and we will review any countermeasures that may be necessary with all relevant organizations.”

-More than 100 deaths in China have been recorded due to the disease, including the first in Beijing.
+More than 100 deaths in China have been recorded because of the disease, including the first in Beijing.
 More than 4,500 cases reported in China include almost 1,000 people in serious condition, national health authorities said.

-The new coronavirus seems to spread less easily among people as SARS or influenza.
+The new coronavirus seems to spread less easily among people than SARS or influenza.
 Most cases involve family members and health workers who had contact with patients.

 Cases have been reported in Japan, South Korea, Thailand, Vietnam, the United States, Australia, Canada and Germany.